emyca/Spring-Boot-Foto-Kit/README.md

 Database server and Tomcat server must running.

-This demo app has two type of users, namely - user, and admin.
+This demo app has two types of users, namely - user, and admin.

 Assuming, Tomcat running on port 8080.
 For user type, in web browser, start
 ```text